-In terms of other events which have a "Material Adverse Effect" ("MAE") on a Borrower (whether that is COVID-19 related, an oil price collapse or any other adverse event), there are typically two key provisions in loan agreements that need to be examined.
-One is in the representations section and the other is in the Events of Default section (though there will usually be many other provisions which are qualified by "material adverse effect" language).
+In terms of other events that have MAE on a borrower, whether that is Covid-19 related, an oil price collapse or any other adverse event, there are typically two key provisions in loan agreements that need to be examined.
+One is in the representations section and the other is in the events of default section - though there will usually be many other provisions which are qualified by MAE language.